 5.1 The Value of Manual Testing

 Software testing is a labour-intensive activity primarily when it’s composed chiefly of manual effort.
-In this specific situation, it adds little or no value to the product.
+This specific situation adds little or no business value to the product.

 When QA activities are predominantly manual and must be repeated for every change, they exist in an enabling or supportive role; they are not objectives per se.

 Four ingredients are required to make that happen.